cognitivetech/David-Burns-Feeling-Good-TEAM-CBT/README.md

 > **Robert** also asks: My other question is an idea for future podcasts and it is...How about critiquing the therapeutic approach we see so often on television and in the movies?

-> Some of the Hollywood therapists people know best are:

-* Judd Hirsch as the shrink in Ordinary People
-* Lorraine Bracco as the shrink in The Sopranos
-* Peter Bogdanovich as the shrink's shrink in The Sopranos
-* Billy Crystal as the shrink in Analyze This!
-* Robin Williams in Good Will Hunting
-* Kelsey Grammer in Frasier
-I am sure there are many others.
-These are the ones who quickly came to mind

 [Therapists on the Big and Small Screens versus Real Life](https://www.huffpost.com/entry/therapists-on-the-big-and_b_4263798)

 **References for Nathan**